Algorithms for Nonlinear Mixed-Integer Location Estimation: Simulations and Evaluation

-We implemented our algorithm in Python and MATLAB.
-The parts in MATLAB are mostly the integer or discrete least-squares search algorithms, which turned out to be much faster in MATLAB than in Python, probably due to the fact that MATLAB uses a just-in-time-compiler.
+We implemented the mixed-discrete least-squares minimization algorithms described in Sections~\ref{sec:Assembling-Minimization-Problems}, \ref{sec:Quantifying-Error-Terms} and~\ref{sec:Generalized-Schnorr-Euchner} in Python and MATLAB.
+The parts in MATLAB are mostly the integer or discrete least-squares search algorithms.
+We use a software package called MILES~\parencite{doi:10.1007/s10291-007-0063-y}, implemented in MATLAB, to solve mixed-integer least-squares minimization problems.
+In other words, the implementations of the LLL algorithm and the Schnorr-Euchner search are the ones in MILES.
+We note that in early experiments, MATLAB implemenations of these algorithms turned out to be much faster in MATLAB than in Python, probably due to the fact that MATLAB uses a just-in-time-compiler.

-We also report on the performance of the LAMBDA approach, which starts with a linearization step and then solves a mixed-integers least-squares problem, which we solve using the MILES software~\cite{doi:10.1007/s10291-007-0063-y}, implemented in MATLAB.
-We refer to this algorithm as the linearization-first algorithm.
+Figure~\ref{fig:-success-rates-2d} compares the success rates of our new square-and-difference algorithm relative to those of the linearize-first approach (i.e., LAMBDA) on problems in two dimensions with single-epoch data (one observation of each reference).
+We define here success as the correct recovery of all the integers, which leads to very accurate localizations.

-Figure~\ref{fig:-success-rates-2d} compares the success rates of our new square-and-difference algorithm relative to those of MILES on problems in two dimensions with single-epoch data (one observation of each satellite).
-We define here success as the correct recovery of all the integers.
-The data shows that with 7 satellites, the square-and-difference algorithms returns correct results down to very short ranges, 40~m.
+The data shows that with 7 references, the square-and-difference algorithms returns correct results down to very short ranges, 40~m.
 Even at 10~m the algorithm succeeds more than 99\% of the time.
-The the linearization-first approach, on the other hand, starts to fail with 7 satellites at ranges of about 40~km, and fails badly at 10~km and below.
-With only 5 satellites, the square-and-difference algorithm succeeds about 90\% of the time or more, but its performance is certainly worse than with 7 satellites.
-The results with 6 satellites are in between.
+The linearization-first approach, on the other hand, starts to fail with 7 references at ranges of about 40~km, and fails badly at 10~km and below.
+With only 5 references, the square-and-difference algorithm succeeds about 90\% of the time or more, but its performance is certainly worse than with 7 references.
+The results with 6 references are in between.
+The performance of the linearization-first approach is also worse than with 7 references; it fails at even longer ranges.
 We stress that failures in the linearization-first approach are caused by the linearization; the linear mixed-integer least-squares solver returns the optimal solution, but the optimal solution of the linearized problem differs from that of the original nonlinear problem.